 iOS devices use this to request certificates during enrollment and certificate renewal.

 This is required for providing chat and support services for our customers.

 This is the address of our content delivery network which optimizes network traffic distribution for greater performance.

 This is the storage location in Azure where uploaded files are stored for deployment.

 Connections between push notification services and managed devices

-All supported platforms have their own push notification service platforms hosted by Google, Apple and Microsoft respectively.
-Push notifications are needed for real-time connections to devices, for example when you deploy a configuration profile or send a wipe command, the device is waken up by a push notification.
-Please find below the platform specific information regarding push notifications and networking.
+All supported platforms have their own push notification service platforms hosted by Google, Apple, and Microsoft respectively.
+Push notifications are needed for real-time connections to devices, for example when you deploy a configuration profile or send a wipe command, the device is wakened up by a push notification.
+Please find below the platform-specific information regarding push notifications and networking.

 iOS & macOS

-For Windows platform, open HTTPS port 443 to the internet.
+For the Windows platform, open HTTPS port 443 to the internet.